30 Nonfiction Author Websites That Inspire Action

 He makes use of many lead magnets, including free courses and videos when you sign up with your email address and even a free life coaching course!

-He has options to book him for speaking events, learn about his podcast, and view his interviews on his website.
+He has options to book him for speaking engagements, learn about his podcast, and view his interviews on his website.

 Gary John Bishop